Don’t Be a Griswold This Christmas

 Picking the Wrong Places to Hide Gifts

 The attic is clearly not the best place to hide gifts for obvious reasons.
-Here are some of the best places to hide gifts you should use.
-If those are too easy, then try these incredible Christmas gift-hiding spots instead.
+Try these incredible Christmas gift-hiding spots instead.

 Eddie and Catherine’s “Tenement on Wheels”